stajs/SpecFlow.NetCore/README.md

     ```

   * [MsTest](https://www.nuget.org/packages/dotnet-test-mstest/1.1.1-preview) _(Experimental)_:
-   Reference to the MSTest.TestFramework package is used to identify xunit as the testrunner
+   Reference to the MSTest.TestFramework package is used to identify mstest as the testrunner
     ```xml
     <ItemGroup>
     <PackageReference Include="Microsoft.NET.Test.Sdk" Version="15.0.0-preview-20170106-08" />